How I Switched to Linux

 Screenshot of six files with the same name on Windows 7

 I stumbled upon this while clearing out my old Win 7 laptop.
-And yes, those are all unique and in the same folder.
+All six files are unique and in the same folder.

 I’ve grown up on Windows 7 and 10, and for the most part, I’ve had no issues with them.
 However, recently I’ve been lucky enough to frequent communities where Linux was practically everyone’s daily driver, and it sort of began to rub off on me.
 At some point, I got bored of Windows and finally decided that I should try Linux for myself.